 Do Hydrangeas Like Clay Soil?
-(How to Grow)
+(How to Plant & Grow)

 Hydrangea plants enjoy deep watering at regular intervals.
-But, as a gardener you should avoid water logging at root level.
+But, as a gardener, you should avoid water logging at the root level.
 Excess water accumulated in the plant pit can result in yellow leaves and root rot.

-You can improve drainage ability of your clay soil with soil amendments.
+You can improve the drainage ability of your clay soil with soil amendments.

-To avoid overwatering, you’re recommended to check the moisture of clay soil before watering.
+To avoid overwatering, it is recommended that you check the moisture of clay soil before watering.

-Problem with clay soil is, when not watered top layer of the soil dries out.
-But, inner layers will be moist.
-You shouldn’t water your hydrangeas by inspecting top layer of clay soil.
+The problem with clay soil is that when not watered, the top layer of the soil dries out.
+But, the inner layers will be moist.
+It would help if you didn’t water your hydrangeas by inspecting the top layer of clay soil.

-Take a tooth pick and insert more than 1 inch in the garden soil.
+Take a toothpick and insert more than 1 inch into the garden soil.
 If you find the stick is moist, then hold on.
-When the clay soil is dry by 1 inch, your plant can be watered.
+You can water your plant when the clay soil has dried by 1 inch.

 Massachusetts Amherst State University states that Hydrangea plants prefer well-drained and consistently moist soil that has moderate nutritional levels.